-The vhost sample application demonstrates integration of the Data Plane Development Kit (DPDK) with the Linux KVM hypervisor by implementing the vhost-net offload API.
+The vhost sample application demonstrates integration of the Data Plane Development Kit (DPDK) with the Linux\ KVM hypervisor by implementing the vhost-net offload API.
 The sample application performs simple packet switching between virtual machines based on Media Access Control (MAC) address or Virtual Local Area Network (VLAN) tag.
-The splitting of Ethernet traffic from an external switch is performed in hardware by the Virtual Machine Device Queues (VMDQ) and Data Center Bridging (DCB) features of the Intel® 82599 10 Gigabit Ethernet Controller.
+The splitting of ethernet traffic from an external switch is performed in hardware by the Virtual Machine Device Queues (VMDQ) and Data Center Bridging (DCB) features of the Intel® 82599 10 Gigabit Ethernet Controller.

-31.1 Background
+27.1 Background

-Virtio networking (virtio-net) was developed as the Linux KVM para-virtualized method for communicating network packets between host and guest.
+Virtio networking (virtio-net) was developed as the Linux\ KVM para-virtualized method for communicating network packets between host and guest.
 It was found that virtio-net performance was poor due to context switching and packet copying between host, guest, and QEMU.
 The following figure shows the system architecture for a virtio-based networking (virtio-net).
+Figure16.
+QEMU Virtio-net (prior to vhost-net)

-The Linux Kernel vhost-net module was developed as an offload mechanism for virtio-net.
+The Linux\ Kernel vhost-net module was developed as an offload mechanism for virtio-net.
 The vhost-net module enables KVM (QEMU) to offload the servicing of virtio-net devices to the vhost-net kernel module, reducing the context switching and packet copies in the virtual dataplane.